alex-suero/thermal-image-converter/README.md

     ```

 ## Author
-This script was developed by [Alexis Suero Mirabal](https://github.com/alex-suero).
+This script was developed by [Alexis Suero](https://github.com/alex-suero).